FunForks/passing-props/README.md

 2. This function can set a `useState` variable from data that it receives when it is triggered, like you did in the Light Switch exercise
 3. The `<p>` element has direct access to any `useState` variable that is defined in App.jsx
 4. You can use the `.map()` Array method to generate an array of `<ListItem />` components
-5. One component can its `props` on to its own children
+5. One component can pass its `props` on to its own children
 6. An `onClick` action will generate an `event` object with a `target` property.
 (Remember what you know about [event delegation](https://www.google.com/search?q=event+delegation+react)?)
 7. The assignment rules say that you should not change the CSS file.
 But you can [ask Google](https://www.google.com/search?q=inline+style+react) how to apply an inline style to an element.

+### NOTE
+You might see errors in the Developer Console:
+> _Warning: Each child in a list should have a unique "key" prop._

+However, this will not stop your code from working.
+You can find an explanation of why React warns you about this [here](https://sentry.io/answers/understanding-unique-keys-for-array-children-in-react-js/).

+Bonus points if you can solve this on your own.

+### TIP
+My solution is contained somewhere in this repo.
+You have Git Ninja skills.
+You already know how to check out my solution after you have developed your own solution.
+It's almost as easy as falling off a log... 🤓